 Snowboarding is all about balancing and understanding how to use the terrain to your advantage.
 It is important that you understand what type of snowboard is good for you and learn gradually to balance yourself on it as you begin to move up to the next level.
 Keep at it and in no time you can be strapping on a Go Pro and making your own viral videos.

-You can read more tips and advice from Jo about snowboarding for beginners on Extemepedia.
+You can read more tips and advice from Jo about snowboarding on Extemepedia.